belle2/basf2/online_book/basf2/cs.rst

         :width: 40em
         :align: center

-MVA package in basf2 has a built-in MVA evaluation instrument named ``basf2_mva_evaluate.py``.
-In its essense it is a script that produces useful graphs that characterise the performance of your MVA.
+The MVA package in alsohas a built-in tool named ``basf2_mva_evaluate.py`` that produces several useful graphs that characterise the performance of your MVA.
 You can find its description at the :ref:`mva` page.

 .. admonition:: Exercise